royasutton/openscad-amu/README.md

 Project Makefile
 ----------------

-The project makefile coordinates the design flow.
-All configurable aspects of the design flow are set in this control file.
+The project makefile coordinates all aspects of the design flow.
+All configurations are set in this control file.
 To see a menu of targets:

     $ cd my_project
     $ make help

-To build and install the template example (in *my_project*):
+To build and install the example (in *my_project*):

     $ cd my_project
     $ make install

-This will generate all targets described in the source scopes, build the documentation, and will install the library files to the system-dependent [OpenSCAD] user library path.
-In addition, the documentation will be installed and added to an index that can be viewed with a web browser.
+This will generate all targets described in the source scopes, build the documentation, and install the library files to the system-dependent [OpenSCAD] user library path.
+In addition, the installed documentation will be added to a browsable index.

     $ make print-install_prefix_html